alex00pep/llama2-chatbot/README.md

     - [Replicate API token](https://replicate.com/account) as `REPLICATE_API_TOKEN`
     - For your convenience, we include common model endpoints already in the `.env_template` file
 - Run the app with `streamlit run llama2_chatbot.py`

+## 🐳 Running with Docker
-- Dockerfile included to [deploy this app](#deploying-on-flyio) in Fly.io or run Docker locally with:
+- Dockerfile included to [deploy this app](#deploying-on-flyio) in Fly.io or run  locally with:
     ```
     docker build -t llama2-chatbot .
     docker run -d -p 80:8080 llama2-chatbot